When is the Best Time to Plant Chestnut Trees?

 To ensure successful planting, be sure to:

 Proper planting techniques give your chestnut tree its best start.
-Avoid planting too deep or amending the backfill soil.
+Be sure not to plant too deep or amend the backfill soil.

 Ongoing Care After Planting

-Here are tips for care after getting chestnut trees in the ground:
+Here are tips for care after planting chestnut trees:

-With proper siting, planting, and aftercare you’ll end up with fast-growing, healthy chestnut trees!
+Proper siting, planting, and aftercare will pay off with fast-growing, healthy chestnut trees!

 Planting Calendar Cheat Sheet